wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 # APIv2 (new version)

-## Part 1: Introduction to the New Webex CC APIs, Sample App and auth flow
+## Part 1: Introduction to the New Webex CC APIs
+> This is the introduction video.
+It explains what API we have, what application and authorization mechanisms exist and how to get started.

-<iframe width="1024" height="500" src="https://www.youtube-nocookie.com/embed/EiCXsxX2EHI?rel=0" title="WxCC Lab #3 Part 3:Introduction to the New Webex Contact Center APIs and Sample Ap" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="500" src="https://www.youtube-nocookie.com/embed/EiCXsxX2EHI?rel=0" title="WxCC Lab #8 Part 1:Introduction to the New Webex Contact Center APIs and Sample Ap" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>